CasparCG/server/README.txt

-CasparCG Server 2.0.7 Beta 2
+CasparCG Server 2.0.7 Stable
 ============================

 Thank you for your interest in CasparCG Server, a professional software used to play out and record professional graphics, audio and video to multiple outputs.
 It has been in 24/7 broadcast production since 2006.

-This release is NOT considered tested and stable, and it is NOT intended for use in professional production.
-Please use CasparCG Server 2.0.6 if you need proven stability!
+This release is considered tested and stable, and is intended for use in professional production.

 More information is available at http://casparcg.com/